delvtech/drift/README.md

 ## Creating a release

 This repo uses [changesets](https://github.com/changesets/changesets) to manage versioning and changelogs.
-This means you shouldn't need to manually change of the internal package versions.
+This means you shouldn't need to manually change any of the internal package versions.

 Before opening a PR, run `yarn changeset` and follow the prompts to describe the changes you've made.
 This will create a changeset file that should be committed.